Fork Star Issue Watch

-If you would like notifications on changes, bugs, security issues regarding Raspi-Sump feel free to send me an email at Notifications asking to subscribe to updates.
+If you would like notifications on changes, bugs and security issues regarding Raspi-Sump, send me an email at Notifications asking to subscribe to updates.

 I will always bcc you on the email so that your info is not visible to other users.
 I would never share your email address with anyone.....period.

 Alternatively, you can follow me on Twitter and I will tweet any changes there as well.

 - RPi.GPIO module for Raspberry Pi (automatically installed)

 - hcsr04sensor module (automatically installed)